invopop/gobl.ticketbai/README.md

 - B2B & B2C: regular national invoice with VAT.
 Operation with minimal data.
 - B2B Provider to Retailer: Include equalisation surcharge VAT rates
-- B2B Retailer: Same as regular invoice, except with invoice lines that include `meta[source] = provider` when the goods being provided are being sold without modification (recargo de equivalencia), very much related to the next point.
+- B2B Retailer: Same as regular invoice, except with invoice lines that include `item.key = resale` when the goods being provided are being sold without modification (recargo de equivalencia), very much related to the next point.
 - B2B Retailer Simplified: Include the simplified scheme key.
-(This implies that the `OperacionEnRecargoDeEquivalenciaORegimenSimplificado` tag will be set to Y).
+(This implies that the `OperacionEnRecargoDeEquivalenciaORegimenSimplificado` tag will be set to `S`).
 - EU B2B: Reverse charge EU export, scheme: reverse-charge taxes calculated, but not applied to totals.
 By default all line items assumed to be services.
-Individual rows can use the `meta[product] = goods` value to identify when the line is a physical good.
+Individual rows can use the `item.key = goods` value to identify when the line is a physical good.
 Operations like this are normally assigned the TipoNoExenta value of S2.
-If however the service or goods are exempt of tax, each line's `meta[exempt]` field can be used to identify a reason.
+If however the service or goods are exempt of tax, each line's tax `ext[exempt]` field can be used to identify a reason.
-- EU B2C Digital Goods: use scheme `customer-rates`, that applies VAT according to customer location.
+- EU B2C Digital Goods: use tax tag `customer-rates`, that applies VAT according to customer location.
 In TicketBAI, these cases are "not subject" to tax, and thus should have the cause RL (por reglas de localización).

 ## Test Data